Travelling with children

 Book your parking in advance for our best deals.
 All our parking options are family-friendly and our valet parking and return valet services are perfect for families.
 Check all our parking options to see which suits you best or book valet parking now.

-Find out more or book a porter
+Find out more or book now

 We’ve created special assistance lanes for both departing and arriving families.
 Our separate security lane gives families travelling with young children in buggies extra help through security.
 Simply follow the signs for assistance lanes after you've checked in.
 Following on from the success of our security assistance lanes, working with UKBA, we've also introduced assistance lanes through immigration to help families arriving back at Gatwick.
 Our staff will be on hand during busy times to give some extra help.